Monitoring indicators of ecosystem health at Tyson Research Center and across the St. Louis metro region

 St. Louis Wildlife Project (Urban Wildlife Information Network)

-The St. Louis Wildlife Project was established in 2018 in collaboration with Prof. Whitney Anthonysamy at the St. Louis College of Pharmacy.
+The St. Louis Wildlife Project was established in 2018 in collaboration with Prof. Whitney Anthonysamy at the University of Health Sciences and Pharmacy.
+We use field cameras and passive acoustic monitors to collect data on mammal and bird populations in 40+ green spaces extending from downtown St. Louis out to rural areas north and west of the city.
 Through this project, St. Louis serves as a partner city in the Urban Wildlife Information Network, an initiative based at the Lincoln Park Zoo in Chicago, which is the first global network collecting urban wildlife data.
 The St. Louis Wildlife Project puts St. Louis on the cutting edge of urban wildlife research and its implications for sustainable urban planning and conservation of urban biodiversity.

 Bobcat (lynx rufus) captured on a camera trap survey image